jjvanzon/Circular-Language-Spec/archive/2008-07-13-xx-command-as-an-aspect-brainstorm-texts.md

 However, when a definition of a command changes, a huge cast to all its callers and their callers, and their callers is executed.
 Even this big event cast can be prevented.
 The answer is versioning.
 When you use versioning, a called command never changes.
 Only when command A decides to link to a newer version of command B, command A’s input, output, throughput configuration may change.
 If command B changes, command A keeps linking to the old version of command B. So the dependencies of command A do not change, and keep pointing to an old version of command A.
 Only when programming a new version of a system, you can decide to possibly link to a new version of things.
 A version of a system, that is in production, keeps pointing to unchanging versions of their dependencies.
 A question for versioning is: when will a version of a command be created?
 On every change?
 Or will there be key moments at which an author publishes the new version of the command.
-These are issues for Versioning, which falls under the Editing & Authoring concepts.
+These are issues for Versioning, which falls under the Editing & Authoring aspects.
 Versioning of commands can prevent huge casts of changes to input, output or throughput configuration, or at least limit it in size.
 Only when defining a new call, you have to look at the called command to see if this changes the in, out, thru configuration of the currently edited parent command definition.

 #### Giving the issues in this section a place